Is it Really Necessary to Offer a Health Insurance Stipend to Your Nanny or Other Household Employee

 You’ve got enough on your plate in your day-to-day life — let us make your life easier by handling your unique household staffing needs.

-If you are a family looking to hire a nanny, household employee or other home service, submit an application with My Household Managed.
+If you are a family looking to hire a nanny, household employee or other home service, submit an inquiry with My Household Managed.

 If you are a professional nanny, house manager, or other household employee looking for a job, apply at My Household Managed.